-- Your Pre-Major Advisor, a faculty mentor assigned from one of your academic areas of interest.
+- Your Four-Year Advisor in the Undergraduate Advising Support Office.
+You will meet them prior to registering for your first-semester classes to discuss your academic interests and professional goals and create a first-semester schedule that sets you up for success.
+Upon arrival at CWRU, your four-year advisor will partner with you and your pre-major and major advisors to ensure you meet general education requirements and stay on-track for graduation.
+You can schedule a meeting with your four-year advisor via My Journey. - Your Pre-Major Advisor, a faculty mentor assigned from one of your academic areas of interest.
 You will meet your pre-major advisor during Discover Week/Days, and you will work with them on course planning and registration until you declare your major.
 Note that if you are a transfer student, you will not have a pre-major advisor. - Once you declare your major, you will be assigned a Major Advisor who will provide expert discipline-specific guidance in your main area of study.
 You will meet with your major advisor each semester to discuss classes for the following semester.
 If you declare more than one major, you will have a major advisor assigned for each program. - If you declare any minors, you will also be assigned a Minor Advisor for each program.
-You can schedule meetings with your pre-major, major, and/or minor advisors via email.
+You can schedule meetings with your pre-major, major and/or minor advisors via email.